 At the beginning of each semester, the GPD establishes a Starred Paper Day for that semester.
-Normally, Starred Paper Days fall in November and April.
-Any student planning to submit a Starred Paper must notify the GPD at least eight weeks before the relevant Starred Paper Day.
+Normally, Starred Paper Days fall during the last two weeks of the semester.
+Any student planning to submit a Starred Paper on a given semester must notify the GPD during before the end of the second week of the semester.
 The notification should state the title of the proposed paper, give a short description of the subject matter, and specify the field of submission.

 Students are strongly encouraged to enroll in Phil 600 (Writing Practicum) during the semester in which they plan on submitting their Starred Papers.

 The SC will establish appropriate Starred Paper Committees for grading Starred Papers.
 Each Starred Paper Committee consists of three members, one of whom serves as Chair.
 The student is informed of the membership of the Starred Paper Committee and is required to have at least one meeting with the Chair.
 Students are encouraged to consult with all three members of the committee prior to submitting the paper.

 If a student is enrolled in Phil 600 (Writing Practicum) during the semester in question, the SC will endeavor to make the instructor of the practicum the Chair of the Starred Paper Committee.
 However, in certain circumstances, this may not be possible.